Effective Date: September 27, 2013

 duties set forth in section 5.
 Responsibility.

 a.
-The Agency OHCM will monitor NASA-wide metrics on training and development activities that contribute to the achievement of Agency human capital goals, as described in NASA's Strategic Plan.
+The Agency OCHCO will monitor NASA-wide metrics on training and development activities that contribute to the achievement of Agency human capital goals, as described in NASA's Strategic Plan.
 OHCM will conduct periodic compliance reviews that include a review of recovery payment waivers.

 b.
 All Center training offices and the Headquarters training office will regularly monitor evaluation data from training courses.
 Training offices are encouraged to use a wide range of training and development measures, including the number of supervisors completing required training within the targeted timeframe, the number of training instances per NASA employee, the number and types of training offered, the percentage of employees receiving training, the number of employees meeting training goals identified in their respective IDPs, and wherever possible, the linkages between training and productivity improvement/cost savings.

 Employee and Organizational Development, NPD 3410.2F, dated April 9, 2009.

 A.1 As a continuous learning Agency, NASA must ensure the optimal alignment of training to meet the objectives of the Agency's mission.
 Given the size of NASA's workforce, any training requirement poses a significant organizational cost.
 A systematic approach to the establishment of training requirements requires a consistent approval, implementation, and communication process.
 In so doing, this ensures that the investment of employee time and resources to training is maximized.